CDC-IITDH/cdc-placement-website-backend/CDC_Backend/README.md

 ### Response

-Response is a Json with these fields
+Response is a Json with these fields when the application is found.

 ```json
 {